Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 d

-Figure 5: Normalized confusion matrices averaged after 10-fold CV using class weight for MLP and SMOTE oversampling for the other models..
+Figure 5: Normalized confusion matrices averaged after 10 folds CV using SMOTE oversampling..

 4.2 Validation on independent data↩︎

 The RF, MLP, TempCNN and LTAE models were validated on our independent datasets described in 2.3.
-Each model was trained using the SMOTE algorithm on the dataset presented in 2.2 (very similar results were obtained with or without class weights).
+Each model was trained using on the dataset presented in 2.2.
 For each species (oak, pine, chestnut and beech) we computed the percentage of plots correctly classified by the different models (i.e., recall).
-For this experiment, a plot is considered correctly classified if more than 50% of its pixels are correctly classified.
+For this experiment, a plot is considered correctly classified if more than 50% of its pixels are correctly classified (results obtained with other classification rules are discussed below).
 These results are reported in 4.
-Overall, MLP performs best and can retrieve an average of 75% of the plots (which is close to the BA obtained in the previous section).
-LTAE and TempCNN provide a lower BA with a drop of 5%, which could be a sign of overfitting, convergence problem or lack of generalization.
-Finally, the RF algorithm is largely outperformed with a BA of 57% (which is consistent with the results obtained with the standard CV in the previous section).
-In particular, almost all oak and pine plots are correctly classified.

 We also perform the same analysis by considering that a plot is correctly classified when more than 20% of its pixels have been correctly detected (this is an easier task since only a few pixels need to be correctly detected).
-In this case, the average recall (BA) is 0.66, 0.85, 0.77, and 0.82 for RF, MLP, TempCNN, and LTAE, respectively.
-This significant improvement shows that at least a part of the pixels are generally correctly detected, which could be valuable for practical applications.
-Finally, pixel-level results were computed and are very close to the results given in 4 (BA equal to 0.58, 0.72, 0.67, and 0.69 for RF, MLP, TempCNN, and LTAE).
+In this case, with SMOTE oversampling, the average recall (BA) is 0.66, 0.85, 0.77, and 0.82 for RF, MLP, TempCNN, and LTAE, respectively.
+This significant improvement shows that at least a part of the pixels are generally correctly detected, which is valuable for real-world applications.
+Finally, pixel-level results were also computed and are very close to the results given in 4 (BA equal to 0.58, 0.72, 0.67, and 0.69 for RF, MLP, TempCNN, and LTAE).

 Table 4: Percentage of validation plots correctly retrieved (i.e., 50% of the pixels are correctly classified).

-Model (SMOTE) Oak Pine Chestnut Beech Mean (BA)
+Model Imb. strat.
+Oak Pine Chestnut Beech Mean (BA)

 4.3 Additional results↩︎